dmorris0/Hen-Detection/README.md

 # Hen-Detection

-This documentation covers to topics:
+This documentation covers two topics:

 * [DeepLabCut](DeepLabCut.md) install and usage on HPCC
 * [Annotating images](Annotations.md) using a Windows PC